NHS Education for Scotland Logo

 F1 - ARCP Requirements (what do you need to provide)

-You will be required to evidence that you have covered 100% of the curriculum.
-This will be formally assessed at ARCP in June/July.
+You are required to evidence that you have covered 100% of the curriculum.
+This will be formally assessed at the Annual Review of Competence Progression (ARCP) in June/ July 2025.
+The ARCP is a desktop exercise, and you will not attend.
 A Foundation doctor can only progress from F1 to F2 if they receive a satisfactory Outcome 1 at their ARCP.
 It is your responsibility to provide the evidence so choose carefully how you demonstrate coverage.
 There are mandatory assessments and evidence that will be assessed by your Foundation Programme Director (FPD).
-The ARCP is a desktop exercise, and you will not attend.
-If you receive a "non-standard" outcome you will be notified by your FPD and will be invited to a further meeting to discuss what actions are required.
+If you receive a ‘non-standard’ outcome your FPD will contact, you to arrange a meeting to discuss what actions are required to achieve a satisfactory Outcome 1.

 Checklist

-The UKFPO have created a ARCP checklist which can be found on page 49 of the 2021 Foundation Curriculum
+The UKFPO have created an ARCP checklist on page 49 of the 2021 Foundation Curriculum

 Outcomes